Tony Huge

 Week 5-8: High stressors (competition, high-stakes presentations, extreme physical challenges)

 The key is progressive overload – the same principle that builds muscle builds mental resilience.
+This is a direct application of the Tony Huge Laws of Biochemistry Physics – controlled, incremental stress creates a predictable, adaptive response in the nervous system, making you stronger.

 Advanced Stress Inoculation Protocols